QGEP/docs/en/user-guide/editing/editing.rst

 Adding additional covers and nodes to an existing wastewater structure
 ----------------------------------------------------------------------

-The description is for an additional cover.
+.. note:: The following description is for an additional cover.
+It works similar for additional wastewater nodes.

 * Be sure to have the relation between vw_cover (field fk_wastewater_structure) and vw_qgep_wastewater_structure (field obj_id) in your project properties / relations.
-* Define in layer vw_cover / properties / fields the field fk_wastewater_structure as value relation
+* Define in layer vw_cover / Properties / **Attribute Forms** the field **fk_wastewater_structure** as value relation

 .. figure:: images/vw_cover_properties_fields.jpg